Kundli Milan: What Your Compatibility Score Actually Tells You

 Frequently Asked Questions

-The traditional minimum is 18 out of 36, but this should not be applied rigidly.
-A score of 16-17 with high Nadi and Bhakut scores can indicate a better match than a score of 22 with zero in both.
-Focus on individual Koota scores rather than the total.
-Scores above 24 are considered strong, and above 30 excellent.
+Eighteen out of 36 is the traditional minimum.
+But do not apply it rigidly.
+A score of 16 with high Nadi and Bhakut scores can indicate a better match than a 22 with zero in both.
+Focus on which specific factors scored well or poorly rather than fixating on the total.
+Above 24 is strong.
+Above 30 is excellent.

-Nadi Dosha occurs when both partners have the same Nadi, resulting in zero for the highest-weighted Koota.
-Traditionally, this indicates potential health issues for children.
-However, several exception conditions cancel Nadi Dosha: if the couple's Nakshatras are the same, if their Rashis are the same but Nakshatras different, or if specific Nakshatra combinations override the Dosha.
+Nadi Dosha happens when both partners share the same Nadi, giving you a zero on the highest-weighted factor.
+Traditionally, this flags potential health issues for children.
+But several exception conditions cancel it: same Rashi but different Nakshatras, same Nakshatra but different Padas, or specific Nakshatra combinations that override the Dosha.
+Check the exceptions before you panic.